kreiff/Cosmic_Loop/README.md

   - Three State effect options (Effect on Sample Only, Effect on Passthrough & Sample, Effect Off) - for filter, grain delay, etc.
 - Input threshold for recording.
 - Simultaneous Sample Playback

+Additional notes:
+-If you're using the Audio Hacker shield and an Arudino Uno be aware that only 7 Digital pins and 6 Analog pins are available as inputs / outputs.
+Digital pin 7-13 are used by the shield to communicate with the ADC, DAC, and SRAM chips.
+If you're adding additional UX improvements be sure to make sure you're only working with digital pins 0-6.
+-This project uses the TX and RX pins for specific functions.
+If you're using the Serial Print function to debug your code - you may get odd results / print-outs if the button you're debugging is connected to pins D0 or D1.
+-As noted above only 7 digital pins are available as inputs / outputs, but you'll notice that there are 8 buttons identified in the wiring diagram - The input / passthrough mute function is hardwired and does not depend on the Arduino or any code to function.
+It simply grounds the input signal at the bypass switch preventing it from going to the output.